 The Purple Parade should not begin and end with simplistic conversations on the disabled.
 If the movement wants to be a success, it will need to think beyond disability, and lay the foundation for a much larger cultural shift that focuses on the well-being of every constituent member of society.

 For that to happen, honesty is the only prerequisite.
-It is okay to be upright about our cultural shortcomings, and it is okay to acknowledge that we all have shared struggles to varying extents.
+It is okay to be upfront about our cultural shortcomings, and it is okay to acknowledge that we all have shared struggles to varying extents.

 The disabled do not want or need special treatment.
 Many of the barriers that impede us were broken a long time ago.
 The line between disability and ability has been blurred so much that many of us do not even identify with that word.